 Your printer comes loaded with different printer command languages.
-The first time you start your printer, you are prompted to select the command language.
-The printer language you choose affects the functionality of the printer and how you interact with it.
+The first time you start your printer, you are prompted to select a printer language.
+The language you select automatically runs each time you turn on your printer.

-Printer Command Language Descriptions
+Printer Language Descriptions

-Printer Language Description Fingerprint Intermec Fingerprint is a BASIC-inspired programming language you use to design label formats and write custom printer application software.
+Printer Language Description Fingerprint Intermec Fingerprint is a BASIC-inspired, printer-resident programming language you use to design label formats and write custom printer application software.
 Intermec Printer Language (IPL) IPL is an easy-to-use programming language that lets you design, download, and modify formats.
-ZSim ZSim is a ZebraTM interpreter program that interprets ZPI II or later programs.
+ZSim ZSim is a ZebraTM interpreter program that interprets ZPL II or later programs.
 To setup, configure, and use ZSim, see the ZSim Programmer's Guide .
-DSim DSim is a Datamax <math>TM</math> simulation program that runs Datamax programs.
+DSim DSim is a Datamax TM simulation program that runs Datamax programs.
 To setup, configure, and use DSim, see the DSim Programmer's Guide .